 This creamery sells some of the best cheese in the nation, i.e. homemade, handcrafted, Italian style artisan cheeses made from 100% Jersey cows milk.
 Their cheese is sold nationwide and you can buy them right from the storefront which is a cheery red barn.
 You can also stop by a yummy soft serve on a hot day or get a complete lunch at the creamery restaurant/cafe or simply fuel up on coffee for the long road ahead.

 Often described as the Gateway to the Sonoma coast, Bodega Bay encompasses its namesake bay and the sleepy town of Bodega, the filming location for Alfred Hitchcock’s masterpiece “The Birds”.
 Bodega Bay also boasts of excellent beaches and scenic hiking trails leading to gorgeous views of the coast.
-I recommend staying at the affordable Sonoma Coast Villa and Spa if you plan to spend at least one night in Bodega Bay.
+I recommend staying at the affordable Sonoma Coast Villa if you plan to spend at least one night in Bodega Bay.
 That will also give you ample time to explore the best of Sonoma coast along with some hiking.
-You can read about all the best things to do in Bodega right here
+You can read about all the best things to do in Bodega right here.

 However, if you’re short on time and simply passing by Bodega Bay, here are my top recommendations: